learn-co-curriculum/devops-m0-lab-shell-scripting/README.md

-# Shell Scripting Lab -- Programming a Guessing Game
+# Scripting a Guessing Game

 ## Task